Tutorial: Review your individual Azure subscription bill

 When you create a single Azure resource, like a virtual machine, it has one or more meter instances created.
 Meters are used to track the usage of the resource over time.
 Each meter emits usage records that are used by Azure to calculate the bill.

-For example, a single virtual machine (VM) created in Azure may have the following meters created to track its usage:
+For example, a single virtual machine (VM) created in Azure might have the following meters created to track its usage:

 • Compute Hours